Riding the Trend or Protecting Profits | Surrozen Inc. (SRZN)

 Stifel gave a rating of “Buy” to SRZN, setting the target price at $19 in the report published on September 07th of the previous year.

-During the last 5 trading sessions, SRZN rose by +6.66%, which changed the moving average for the period of 200-days by -84.10% in comparison to the 20-day moving average, which settled at $0.5919.
-In addition, Surrozen Inc. saw -92.54% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SRZN fell by -5.23%, which changed the moving average for the period of 200-days by -83.33% in comparison to the 20-day moving average, which settled at $0.5372.
+In addition, Surrozen Inc. saw -92.93% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SRZN